13 Mini Wood Stoves Tips And Tricks For Hotter, More Efficient Fires

 You need enough 3” Double Wall Flue Pipe to go from the top of the stove to one foot above the highest point of the roof.
 You can consult the pipe calculation page to determine what is needed for your setup.

-If your chimney is not high enough above your roof line the fire will not be able to draft properly.
-This will make the fire both unsafe and inefficient.
+If your chimney is not high enough above your roof line, the fire will not be able to draft properly, making it unsafe and inefficient.

 For those who have their stove installed in a bus or other moving houses, you can set up your chimney to remove the outermost sections for travel.